Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Diagnostics

-• The basis is a physical examination, which may be supplemented by blood tests.
+• The basis is a physical examination, which can be supplemented by blood tests.

-• Imaging methods such as X-ray, magnetic resonance imaging or ultrasound follow .
+• This is followed by imaging methods such as X-ray, magnetic resonance imaging or ultrasound.

 • Electromyography (EMG) – an examination of the electrical activity of muscles and nerves – is also helpful in making a diagnosis.
 [6]

-If the symptoms of nerve compression do not subside after a few days of rest and do not respond to self-medication, you should see a doctor.
-Warning signs include difficulty grasping or holding objects in the hand and significant weakness of the limbs that prevents normal movement.
+If the symptoms do not subside after a few days of rest and do not respond to self-medication, you should see a doctor.
+Warning signs include, in particular, difficulty grasping or holding objects in the hand and significant weakness of the limbs that prevents normal movement.
 [7]

-• Nerve pressure in the wrist (carpal tunnel syndrome) affects 6 out of 100 people (men) and 9 out of 100 people (women).
+• Nerve compression in the wrist (carpal tunnel syndrome) affects 6 out of 100 men and 9 out of 100 women.
 [8]

-• Sciatica (sciatica), caused by oppression of the sciatic nerve, affects up to 40% of the population during their lifetime.
+• Sciatica, caused by compression of the sciatic nerve, affects up to 40% of the population during their lifetime.
 [9]

-• The likelihood of experiencing nerve compression increases after 50. year of age.
+• The likelihood of diseases increases after the age of 50.
 [10]

-Failure to treat nerve compression can lead to a number of complications:
+Failure to treat it can lead to a number of complications:

 • Permanent nerve damage: If a nerve is compressed for a prolonged period of time, permanent damage to the nerve fibers can occur, which can cause chronic pain, weakness, or loss of sensation.

-• Muscle atrophy: If the nerve that supplies a particular muscle remains compressed, the muscle mass in the affected area may be weakened or lost.
+• Muscle atrophy: If the nerve that supplies a particular muscle remains compressed, muscle weakness or loss can occur in the affected area.

-• Loss of sensation: there may be a permanent loss of sensation in the area supplied by the nerve.
+• Loss of sensation: permanent loss of sensation may occur in the area supplied by the nerve.

-• Complications associated with movement: Untreated nerve compression can affect the ability to move the affected area, which can lead to difficulty walking, grasping objects or other daily activities.
+Complications associated with movement: Untreated can affect the ability to move the affected area, which can lead to difficulty walking, grasping objects or other daily activities

 Muscle atrophy